St Joseph’s Catholic Primary School, Brighouse

 The Governing Body may ask parents for a voluntary contribution towards the cost of any activity that takes place during school hours.
 Parents are under no obligation to make any contribution and pupils of parents who are unable or unwilling to contribute will not be discriminated against.
 The contributions will not exceed the actual cost.
 In the event of insufficient voluntary contributions being made the activity may have to be cancelled and refunds will be given.

-In cases of wilful or malicious damage to equipment or breakages, or loss of school books or equipment on loan to pupils the Headteacher in consultation with the Chair of the Governing Body may decide to make a charge.
+In cases of wilful or malicious damage to equipment or breakages, or loss of school books or equipment on loan to pupils the Headteacher may decide to make a charge.
 Each incident will be dealt with on its own merit and at their discretion.

 The Governing Body may, from time to time amend the categories for which a charge may be made.
 The Governing Body reserve the right to review the Charging and Remissions Policy as necessary.